ChildMindInstitute/test-recording-equipment/README.md

 # openSMILE_runSM
 Batch process SM dataset with user-entered openSMILE configuration file.

-Load this folder into openSMILE home directory.
+Load the contents of this folder into openSMILE home directory.

 Run runSM() to run openSMILE config file on all Waveform files with extension *.wav in [openSMILE home directory]/all_audio_files/[URSI]/recorded_audio_files/ .